philbooth/escomplex/README.md

   Boolean indicating whether the maintainability index should be rebased on a scale from 0 to 100, defaults to `false`.
+* `options.skipCalculation`:
+  *only valid for when ast is an array of files* Boolean indicating if we should skip processing of certain values, such as the adjacency and visibility matrixes, core sizes, and average values loc, etc.
+* `options.noCoreSize`:
+  Skips creating the visibility matrix and calculating the coreSize, which can be very expensive for large projects

 ### Result